lisa-gm/pyINLA/install.md

 As this generalization is not always possible, we provide a simplified procedure for several supercomputing infrastructure (made of different hardware), with the goal of rendering the installation experience of DALIA on a new cluster as easy as possible.

 ## Purpose
-A base `conda` environment for DALIA is provided in the `dalia/envs` directory.
-This environment contains all the Python packages on wich DALIA relies.
-Are not included in this environment the hardware-specific packages (e.g. CuPy for GPU-compute), these packages can be installed as extensions of the provided base environment.
+Base `conda` environments for DALIA are provided in the `dalia/envs` directory.
+These environments contains all the Python packages on wich DALIA relies.
+Are not included in these environments the hardware-specific packages (e.g. `cupy` for GPU-compute, `mpi4py` for multiprocessing capabilities), these packages can be installed as extensions of the provided base environment.
+We provide base environment for both `x86` and `aarch64` architectures.

 This environment is being used for the CI/CD pipelines of DALIA on the respective clusters and is also available for users to quickly setup DALIA on these clusters or any other machine.